MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/captive-portals.md

 -   If the initial connection attempted is made over Secure Sockets Layer (SSL), the browser displays a security warning to the user before the user is redirected to the captive portal.
 This creates a confusing experience for users because they must ignore the security warning to get connected.

-Windows 8, Windows 8.1, and Windows 10 support captive portal networks by immediately opening the web browser if a captive portal is detected.
+Windows supports captive portal networks by immediately opening the web browser if a captive portal is detected.
 The user sees your branded web page in the foreground of their device, which helps them to understand what actions they should take to authenticate by using the captive portal.

 Windows provides mechanisms that can let users bypass captive portals on subsequent connection attempts.
 However, the captive portal is always the experience that is encountered by a first-time user.